 In today’s competitive job market, further study is a prerequisite for many careers.
 Whether you pursue a bachelor’s degree, post-graduate study, or vocational training at TAFE, a student loan can help you manage the cost of higher education.
 However, it will also tie you to repayment requirements that are crucial to understand.
 In this article, we’ll take you through everything you need to know about student loans in Australia, including some helpful tips for minimising your debt.

-The older Higher Education Contribution Scheme (HECS), now Higher Education Loan Program (HELP) is an umbrella government initiative that includes numerous low rate student loans offered to students enrolled in Commonwealth support places, which are paid back through the taxation system.
-It doesn’t extend to additional study costs such as accommodation or textbooks.
+Australia’s Higher Education Contribution Scheme (HECS) – now known as Higher Education Loan Program (HELP) – is a government initiative that includes numerous low-rate loans offered to students enrolled in Commonwealth-supported places.
+Differing greatly from the US system, Australia’s student loans are tax-free and payable automatically through the taxation system.
+While they remove the burden of course fees, these government loans generally don’t cover additional study costs such as accommodation or textbooks.

 To qualify for HECS-HELP, you have to meet the following standards: